bruceravel/BLA-XANES/doc/metis/data.rst

 y-axis, then, is the elastic signal.
 The RIXS signal is the diagonal stripe.

-The :button:`Replot RXES,light` button redisplays this surface plot.
-The :button:`Save RXES,light`, saves the surface plot data as a `Gnuplot block data file
+The :button:`Replot VRXES,light` button redisplays this surface plot.
+The :button:`Save VRXES,light`, saves the surface plot data as a `Gnuplot block data file
 <http://gnuplot.sourceforge.net/docs_4.2/node331.html>`_.